otapi/pbixrefresher-python/README.md

-      --refresh-timeout <number> is time in seconds to wait to refresh end (default 30000) --no-publish is switch to just refresh and save the workbook and skip publishing to online service (default False) --init-wait <number> is time to wait until Power BI Desktop starts (default 15)
+      --refresh-timeout <number> is time in seconds to wait to refresh end (default 30000) --no-publish is switch to just refresh and save the workbook and skip publishing to online service (default False) --init-wait <number> is time to wait until Power BI Desktop starts (default 15) --screenshot <text> is filename to save a screenshot from the default dashboard (default is empty, disabled)
 ```

 Scheduling in Windows Task Scheduler